Odyssey House RTM

 💰 Inflated Charges

 We are billed for 'management fees' and undelivered services (like £840/year just to look at hallway power points) that offer zero value.
+These directly affect house prices.

 🔒 Zero Transparency